WHePing/studyNotes/README.md

 # studyNotes
-This is a warehouse that records the daily study of a college student！
+This is a repository for college students documenting their Java learning Most share some knowledge about Java